-- In accordance with best practice, the Council has resolved to provide the public with a right to speak at meetings of the Development Control Committee.
-The intention is to give members of the public and ward members the opportunity to express their views directly to the Committee regarding the planning merits or otherwise of individual planning applications.
+- 1. In accordance with best practice, the Council has resolved to provide the public with a right to speak at meetings of the Development Control Committee.
+The intention is to give members of the public the opportunity to express their views directly to the Committee regarding the planning merits or otherwise of individual planning applications.
 This right to speak also applies to applicants or their agents, but only in response to an objector speaking in respect of their particular planning application. - 2.
-The Council has adopted the following protocol in respect of public speaking:- - (1) That planning applications upon which public speaking will be invited be identified by the Director of the Urban Environment in consultation with the Chairman of the Development Control Committee using the following criteria:- - (a) the proposed development would be an advertised departure from the adopted Unitary Development Plan or approved supplementary planning guidance where the recommendation of the Director of the Urban Environment is to grant planning permission. - (b) the proposed development would have a significant impact outside of its immediate vicinity, e.g. it would generate significant volumes of traffic, noise or atmospheric pollution: it would have a significant impact on the pattern of trading: it would be prominent in the landscape: etc. - (c) the proposed development has given rise to a substantial weight of public concern. - (2) That one person be allowed to speak on behalf of objectors (selected by the objectors or, if no agreement on representation can be reached, on a "first come" basis) and one person on behalf of the applicant.
-Where objectors, or a ward member who objects to the application, have given notice that they wish to speak, the applicant will be offered the same opportunity.

-If the applicant declines the opportunity to speak, an objector or ward member will still be allowed to address Committee.
-However, if no objector (including a ward member) wishes to speak, then the applicant will not be given the opportunity of addressing the Committee.
+The Development Control Committee has adopted the following protocol in respect of public speaking:- - (1) That planning applications upon which public speaking will be invited be identified by the Director of the Urban Environment in consultation with the Chairman of the Development Control Committee using the following criteria:- - (a) the proposed development would be an advertised departure from the adopted Unitary Development Plan or approved supplementary planning guidance where the recommendation of the Director of the Urban Environment is to grant planning permission. - (b) the proposed development would have a significant impact outside of its immediate vicinity, e.g. it would generate significant volumes of traffic, noise or atmospheric pollution: it would have a significant impact on the pattern of trading: it would be prominent in the landscape: etc. - (c) the proposed development has given rise to a substantial weight of public concern. - (2) That one person be allowed to speak on behalf of objectors (selected by the objectors or, if no agreement on representation can be reached, on a "first come" basis) and one person on behalf of the applicant.
+Where objectors have given notice that they wish to speak, the applicant will be offered the same opportunity. - If the applicant declines the opportunity to speak, an objector will still be allowed to address Committee.
+However, if no objector wishes to speak, then the applicant will not be given the opportunity of addressing the Committee. - (3) That each speaker be allowed a single opportunity to a maximum of

-- (3) That each speaker be allowed a single opportunity to a maximum of three minutes to present their case and will not be allowed a second chance to address Committee. - (4) That the Director of the Urban Environment presents his report to Committee prior to public speaking on each individual planning application. - (5) That no questioning of Members or Officers by speakers, or of speakers by Members or Officers, be allowed. - (6) Any objector or ward member who wishes to speak at a meeting of the Development Control Committee, must notify the Development Control Section by 10.00 a.m. on the Friday prior to the meeting, to enable sufficient time for the Council to contact the applicant or their agent.
+- three minutes to present their case and will not be allowed a second chance to address Committee. - (4) That the Director of the Urban Environment presents his report to Committee prior to public speaking on each individual planning application. - (5) That no questioning of Members or Officers by speakers, or of speakers by Members or Officers, be allowed.